Intro to Notice Period?

 Workplace Morale: How organizations handle notice periods affects the morale of remaining employees.
 Respectful transitions signal to the workforce that the company values professional relationships, potentially reducing turnover contagion and maintaining team cohesion during changes.

-Examples of Notice Period
+Types of Notice Periods

 Example 1: Standard Professional Notice Period